covh/covviz/README.md

 ipython kernel install --user --name="py3science"
 ```

-or try the newest versions of the Python dependencies:
+or try the newest versions of the Python dependencies (also helps if your system has an **older version of python**) :
 ```
 deactivate
 rm -r ./py3science